 Shall Report to the President and the SGA Advisor.

-Shall sit on the SGA Executive Board.
+Shall sit on the SGA Cabinet.

 Shall advise and oversee SGA on all Human Resource matters and functions.

 Shall assist the Administrative branch in the proper functioning and efficiency of the Elections Committee unless otherwise determined in the Bylaws.